HappyChainDevs/happychain/docs/account.md

 When using an injected wallet, the `happyProvider` forwards the request to the injected wallet.
 This is the traditional flow that web3 users are familiar with.

 > When we integrate EIP-4337, things might look a little bit different.
-Most wallet don't have
+Most wallets don't have
 > built-in EIP-4337 support at the UI level, and so the usual transaction request is replaced by a
 > signing request over a byte string representing an EIP-4337 user operation.
 It's not ideal to not
 > know what you are signing, and so we will display our own pre-confirmation popup before routing